praneeshlabs/BioFlow-Compiler/README.md

 An LLM is good at *reading* a protocol and *proposing* structure.
 It is untrustworthy at arithmetic, graph theory, and remembering GHS hazard codes.
-ProtocolForge's orchestrator treats the LLM's (or the tuned golden-path) output as a **draft** and re-derives every hard fact with a dedicated tool:
+BioFlow's orchestrator treats the LLM's (or the tuned golden-path) output as a **draft** and re-derives every hard fact with a dedicated tool: